-- Your specialist will see you at the mid-point of your treatment to assess impact and make any necessary changes to treatment.
-At the end of therapy the possibility of maintenance therapy and rescue therapy can be explored to minimise the risk of future depressive episodes and their impact on your daily functioning
+- Review and conclusion of therapy - your specialist will see you at the mid-point of your treatment to assess impact and make any necessary changes to treatment.
+At the end of therapy, the possibility of maintenance therapy and rescue therapy can be explored to minimise the risk of future depressive episodes and their impact on your daily functioning

 What are the benefits of rTMS?

 - Very few adverse effects (the most common adverse effects are local skin warming and brief, mild headache)

 - Therapeutic benefits and effects can be seen after 1 week

 - Available on an outpatient basis, enabling flexibility, convenience and ease of access.
 You can simply drop in to your sessions, like you would the hairdressers or any other appointment